Piraeus Visit on 12 July 2018

 The ADAMANTIOS KORAIS seen in Piraeus.
 Just like the BLUE HORIZON and the NISSOS RODOS, she was also built in Japan in 1987.
 The summer of 2018 was her eleventh in Greece, and her tenth consecutive on the Piraeus-Kythnos-Serifos-Sifnos-Milos-Kimolos-Folegandros-Sikinos-Ios-Santorini line, which she has successfully served and which has earned her considerable acclaim.

 Next to her (at the E9 gate), the high speed ferry CHAMPION JET 1 of Sea Jets had also returned to Piraeus, after having operated on the Piraeus-Mykonos-Naxos-Santorini line.
-Present in Greece since 2015, she has quickly become a key component of Sea Jets' rise in the Greek coastal service.
-Another interesting fact: the day I took all these pictures marked exactly three years since my first (and so far only) trip with her, when I traveled with her from Santorini to Piraeus.
+Present in Greece since 2015, she has quickly become a key component of the rise of Sea Jets in the Greek coastal service.
+On yet another coincidence, the day I took all these pictures marked exactly three years since my first (and so far only) trip with her, when I traveled with her from Santorini to Piraeus.
 Therefore it was nice to see her exactly three years after this memorable trip.
 The latter was notably my first-ever trip in Greece onboard a high speed ferry.

 The impressive BLUE HORIZON seen approaching her docking spot in Piraeus.
 She has been operating on the Piraeus-Heraklion line since 2014.